-Year 10 Exploring Identities & Futures (EIF)
+Stage 1 Exploring Identities & Futures (EIF)

-Year: 10 – Compulsory
+Year: 10 (Stage 1) – Compulsory

 Length: Semester (10 SACE Credits)

-Contact Person: Jacob Hayes
+Contact Person: Alicia Hoddle

-Content: This subject is compulsory for all Year 10 students in Semester 1.
+Content: This subject is compulsory for all Year 10 students in Semester 2.

 Overview: Exploring Identities and Futures (EIF) is an exciting flagship subject that responds to the rapidly changing local and global context that our students are living and learning in.
 EIF is a Stage 1 subject that supports students to learn more about themselves and explore their aspirations and future.